shifanhusen/ReadPost_facebook/README.md

 This app may request the following Facebook permissions:

-- `pages_read_engagement`
+- `Page Public Content Access`
 - `pages_manage_posts`
 - `pages_manage_engagement`

 These are used solely to:
 - Read posts from a public Page
-- Like them on behalf of the authorized Page
+- Like them on behalf of my user
-- Share them to the authorized Page
+- Share them on my feed
-- Optionally delete old posts shared by the tool

 **No other data or user content is accessed.**